As a result of conscious and unconscious propaganda from the media, many naive souls believe that a heavy bench press equals knockout power.

-Big Dudes Vs. Small Dudes
+Big Dudes vs. Small Dudes

 What is power?

 Power represents the product of strength and speed of movement expressed in Watts.
-In simpler terms power is simply speed strength or force applied fast.
+In simpler terms, power is speed strength or force applied fast.

 A Punch Begins In The Leg